richardvenneman/appsignal-docs/source/elixir/integrations/absinthe.html.md

 !> **Warning:** Use this solution at your own risk.

+!> **Warning:** This solution does not work with Elixir package version 1.5.0 and newer.

 -> **Note:** AppSignal for Elixir doesn't officially integrate with Absinthe, please track our progress on adding other integrations in [this GitHub issue](https://github.com/appsignal/appsignal-elixir/issues/176).

 We've heard our users ask for support for Absinthe.
 Although we cannot currently move our focus to Absinthe support we've noticed our normal Plug does not work out-of-the-box for Absinthe apps.

 ## Problems with Absinthe instrumentation